Privacy Policy

 If you provide inaccurate or incomplete information we may not be able to provide you with the products or services you are seeking.

-Access to Your Personal Information
+Accessing Your Information

 You have a right to access your personal or credit information, subject to certain exceptions allowed by law.
 We ask that you provide your request for access in writing, addressed to the Privacy Officer at the address set out in the “Complaints Resolutions” section, (for security reasons) and we will provide you with access to that personal or credit information.
 Access to the requested personal or credit information may include: